-CEO Stories Podcast: The Ripple Effect of Doing Good
+CEO Stories: The Ripple Effect of Doing Good

 Scott and Ally Svenson’s most recent company, MOD Pizza, may turn out to be legendary.
 Ask the many employees with special needs, as well as the former offenders, who’ve been given a second chance by the company.
-They believe the world doesn’t need another soulless pizza chain.
+As social entrepreneurs, they believe the world doesn’t need another soulless pizza chain.

 The path to MOD Pizza began with coffee.
 Scott and Ally Svenson had been living in London while Scott served as a healthcare executive.
 Ally noticed the U.K. lacked Seattle-style shops so popular in the U.S. They decided to open some.
 Marketing consultants suggested they use the obvious name: Seattle Coffee Company.

 During the next three years the chain opened dozens of shops across the U.K., in the Middle East, South Africa and Southeast Asia.
 They eventually accepted an offer from Starbucks, with the South Africa unit of Seattle Coffee Company remaining independent.
 When their entrepreneurial appetite resurfaced, they wanted to take something that worked well abroad and apply it to the U.S.

 This turned out to be customized, artisanal pizza restaurants.
 The Svensons were fond of the 1950s and 1960s “mod era” in the U.K., and wanted to infuse their new venture, MOD Pizza, with that spirit.
 The name can refer to the mod era, or can be interpreted to mean modernization, or even allowing customers to modify pizzas.